Call Center Confrontation Strategies

-Confrontation in the work place is going to happen.
+Confrontation in the workplace is going to happen.
 How we manage it is a trained skill that all managers must have.
-These are some of the tactics that we cover in our management trainee program here at Expivia.
+These are some of the tactics that we cover in our management trainee program here at Expivia when talking about call center confrontation strategies.
 These can be very easily transferred to any manager who leads a team.

 There are many ways to handle confrontation between supervisors and associates in a call center environment.
 We want to give you four basic ways that supervisors can limit difficult situations on their teams.

 1) SUPERVISOR RESPECT: The supervisor needs to be respected.
 This is not something that is just given it must be earned.
 If you are not arming your supervision with the tools they need to succeed then whose fault is it when there are issues in the center?
 If there is a lack of supervisor respect, then you will have unneeded situations arise.
 They must be the first one to show up on the team, dress properly, they must have the most amount of program knowledge and most importantly they must have a want to help each team member succeed… in short, they must be great leaders.
 You need to put the most amount of your day in constantly working with my middle management team.
 If they are world-class the sky is the limit.
 If they are average how can we expect our reps to be more than that?